dafitius/HBrick-Explorer/README.md

 # internal workings

-TBLUviewer uses a Python script to decode the TBLU files.
+TBLUviewer uses a Python script to decode the Files.TBLU files.
 After decoding the file the scripts ouput is interpretetdby a JavaFX application that builds an ItemLibrary and displays its items inside a treeView.

 internal flow: